jon-harper/OmniBox/Panels/Rear Panel/readme.md

-## Do do I know which rear panel to use?
+How do I know which rear panel to use?
 Answer a few questions.

-## Do you need panel mounted connetors?
+## Do you need panel mounted connectors?

 If "No", go to the "Generic Rear Panels" section next.